adhiluphanna/deliciousrecipeh/content/post/7-recipe-of-ultimate-chicken-bacon-ranch-foil-pack.md

 - "4 strips cooked  crumbled bacon"
 - " Optional 12 diced onion"
 recipeinstructions:
 - "Preheat oven to 425.
-In a mixing bowl: mix ranch, butter &amp; salt/pepper.
+In a mixing bowl: mix ranch, butter & salt/pepper.
 Cut aluminum foil into 4 squares, coat with cooking spray.
 Place potatoes in a bowl, and coat with 4tbs of ranch mixture, coat evenly.
-Place chicken on foil, coat with s&amp;p.
+Place chicken on foil, coat with s&p.
 Divide potatoes evenly betwwen the portions, add onion if desired.
 Drizzle rest of butter mixture over chicken."
 - "Fold aluminum foil over chicken/potatoes to make a &#34;packet.&#34; Bake for 45 minutes.
-Open packet &amp; sprinkle cheese &amp; bacon over chicken, cook for 2-4 minutes."
+Open packet & sprinkle cheese & bacon over chicken, cook for 2-4 minutes."
-- "Note: can also be done on a medium high grill for 30 min &amp; 2 min for cheese!"
+- "Note: can also be done on a medium high grill for 30 min & 2 min for cheese!"
 categories:
 - Recipe
 tags: